-Born in Bradford (UK) in 1937, David Hockney is a painter, a graphic artist, a photographer, and a designer.
-He became internationally famous at the age of 25.
-Since then he has remained the most renowned British artist of his generation.
+Born in Bradford in Great Britain in 1937, David Hockney is a painter, graphic artist, photographer and designer.
+He achieved success and international fame at the age of 25.
+Since then he remains the most famous British artist of his generation.

 From the early 1960s onwards, the artistic atmosphere in London and the success of his participation in some decisive group exhibitions (especially the Young Contemporaries Exhibition in January 1961) established him as one of the protagonists of Anglo-Saxon Pop Art, even though the artist has repeatedly rejected this label.
 In his early works he used images from popular magazines and icons of the Pop Art genre to great effect.